Vincentlai/TeamHub/README.md

 - File sharing

 ## How to run on local
+1. Make sure that you've installed [Node.js](https://nodejs.org/)
-1. `git pull`
+2. `git pull`
-2. `npm install` --- **You might need to run this command multiple times if errors occur**
+3. `npm install` --- **You might need to run this command multiple times if errors occur**
-3. `gulp styles`  --- **If you are going to modify the .less files run `gulp` instead of `gulp styles` and open a new terminal to run next step**
+4. `gulp styles`  --- **If you are going to modify the .less files run `gulp` instead of `gulp styles` and open a new terminal to run next step**
-4. `node app.js`
+5. `node app.js`
-5. Browse http://localhost:8080/ to see the site
+6. Browse http://localhost:8080/ to see the site

 ## How to run on VM(Vagrant)

-1. Make sure you've installed Vagrant
+1. Make sure that you've installed Vagrant
 2. Clone this repository
 3. In terminal, run `$vagrant up`
 4. Wait for VM to finish booting up